Ethiopian Airlines to manufacture parts in venture with Boeing

 "The investment project is expected to create employment opportunities for more than 300 Ethiopians," it said.

-The commission did not say when production will begin.
+The commission did not say when production would begin.
 There was no immediate comment from Boeing.

-Other African carriers like Kenya Airways have said that a shortage of parts, caused by the Ukraine war crisis which cut supply of Russian titanium that is an important component of global aviation, has led to flight disruptions.
+Other African carriers like Kenya Airways have said that a shortage of parts, caused by the Ukraine war crisis which cut the supply of Russian titanium which is an essential component of global aviation, has led to flight disruptions.

-It was not immediately clear if Ethiopian Airlines has also suffered from similar lack of parts.
+It was not immediately clear if Ethiopian Airlines has also suffered from a similar lack of parts.

-The airline, which has a fleet of 140 aircraft, said in June that its earnings rose by a fifth to $6.1 bln in its latest financial year.
+The airline, which has a fleet of 140 aircraft, said in June that its earnings rose by a fifth to $6.1bn in its latest financial year.